Strategies for Agile Change Resistance

-As a believer in agile methods and someone who has witnessed the benefits they can bring and the great buzz of an effective agile team, I used to think rolling out the agile method would be a no-brainer.
+When considering introducing agile approaches to your organization, it is important to have strategies that help with agile change resistance.
+It’s also important to be aware of the 7 Common Pitfalls to Avoid when Adopting Agile Approaches.
+As a believer in agile methods and someone who has witnessed the benefits, they can bring and the great buzz of an effective agile team.
+I used to think rolling out the agile method would be a no-brainer.
 Wrong.
+Let’s examine challenges and resistance to agile changes.
+We continue the discussion with common pitfalls 8 through 16.

 While people may be willing to try something new, it is a whole other story to get them to switch to it completely.
 Often, a promising start will revert back to the old way of doing things.